-Integration of Ukraine’s IPS into ENTSO-E is Ukrenergo’s key goal concerning development of trunk power grids.
+Integration of the IPS of Ukraine into ENTSO-E is Ukrenergo’s key goal concerning development of trunk power grids.

 It is an important element of Ukraine’s energy security.
-For in the end, we will have an enhanced reliability and balanced performance of Ukraine’s IPS, effective use of energy resources and significant increase of export capabilities.
+For in the end, we will have an enhanced reliability and balanced performance of the IPS of Ukraine, effective use of energy resources and significant increase of export capabilities.

-Integration of Ukraine’s IPS into ENTSO-E is stipulated in the EU-Ukraine Association Agreement.
+Integration of the IPS of Ukraine into ENTSO-E is stipulated in the EU-Ukraine Association Agreement.

-Today, only part of Ukraine’s IPS, the so-called Burshtynska TPP Island, operates synchronously with ENTSO-Е.
+Today, only part of the IPS of Ukraine, the so-called Burshtynska TPP Island, operates synchronously with ENTSO-Е.